zamalali/langchain-code/README.md

 This multi-agent system allows for a clear separation of concerns and more robust execution of complex plans.
 The `deepagent` command directly utilizes this Deep Agent architecture.

+### Deep Agent State

+The Deep Agent maintains its state in a `DeepAgentState` object, which includes:

+-   **Todos:** A list of tasks to be completed, managed by the `write_todos` tool.
+-   **Files:** A virtual file system that the agent can use to stage changes before applying them to your actual file system.

+### DEEP AUTOPILOT Mode

+For fully autonomous operation, the Deep Agent can be run in **DEEP AUTOPILOT** mode.
+In this mode, the agent works silently without asking for confirmation and produces a single final report of its actions.
+This is a powerful feature for complex tasks that can be clearly defined upfront.

 ### Available Tools

 The agents have access to a curated set of tools to interact with your project: